 In the first game, the bad ending is that Alice dies.
-Good thing that isn't the canon ending, right?
-Right?
+This isn't the canon ending.

 In the second game, the bad ending has Yuri's memories and being totally destroyed by the Holy Mistletoe, leaving him a shadow of his former self.
-But don't worry—the good ending has him die!
-Hey, wait a minute...
+The "good ending" has him die.

 In the bad ending for the third game From the New World, Shania becomes completely corrupted by Malice, and looks more than ready to use it to cause havoc.

 In Red Dead Redemption, after struggling across New Austin and Mexico to safeguard his family's future, John Marston sacrifices himself in a futile stand off with the US Army, buying just enough time for his wife and son to escape impending slaughter.
 In the same climactic battle, Uncle, another member of the Marston family, gives his life, and three years later, Abigail, John's wife, dies.
 Following his mother's death, (the adult) John "Jack" Marston Jr seeks out, duels, and kills the man who forced his father's execution, Edgar Ross.
 Satisfying as this revenge might at first sound, it means that Jack has taken up the very lifestyle that his father was trying to protect him from.

 In Red Dead Redemption: Undead Nightmare, the game world is ravaged by the undead.
 John risks everything to return a cursed mask to an Aztec burial site to stop the plague.
 Shortly thereafter, he dies as predicted by the main game, and Seth steals the mask again, restarting the Zombie Apocalypse.
 And Then John Was a Zombie, but completely unintelligible, with no family, and no way to stop the current apocalypse.